Currency:USD $

 3. Prioritize tools that offer genuine benefits rather than those hyped by industry trends.

-Ultimately, the goal is to wisely incorporate technology to complement and elevate the creative process, ensuring it serves as a valuable resource for creators rather than a distraction or a replacement.
+The goal is to incorporate technology in ways that complement and elevate the creative process, making it a resource for creators rather than a distraction or replacement.